What services do counselors provide?

 - Adjustment to life crises

-What are some of the reasons for referring a student to Counseling Services?
+What are some of the reasons why students come to see a counselor?

 - Declining interest in activities or in socializing with others